Deer-Spangle/faexport/lib/faexport/views/docs.md

 The way that FA handles paging in submission notifications is that you specify the ID of a submission in your notifications, and it will display that submission, and all the ones after it.
 You can specify the submission ID to start from with the `from=` parameter in the URL.
-Paging through submissions without overlap can be achieved by taking the last submission, adding 1 to the ID, and supplying that using the `from` parameter.
+Paging through submissions without overlap can be achieved by taking the last submission, subtracting 1 from the ID, and supplying that using the `from` parameter.

 ~~~json
 {